The Clinical Affairs Committee of the UEMS PRM Section focusses on Quality of Care in PRM practice.

 CAC also cooperates with the European Society of PRM (ESPRM) in order to gather National PRM guidelines recommendations which describe best PRM practice.

 CAC works and PRM programmes of care are regularly presented during special sessions of ESPRM congresses.

-If you are interested in contribute to CAC activities, please, contact the National Delegate of your country or CAC Chairman
+If you are interested in contributing to UEMS PRM CAC activities, please, contact the National Delegate of your country or the CAC Chairman

 Chairman of the Clinical Affairs Committee – UEMS PRM Section